Skip to footer content

 What Are the Key Differences Between Cloud and Local OCR Processing?

 The fundamental distinction lies in where text extraction occurs.
 Azure AI Document Intelligence (formerly Azure Form Recognizer) processes documents on Microsoft's cloud infrastructure.
-Users upload files to the Azure portal, and the Read API analyzes images and scanned documents remotely.
-This approach requires internet connectivity and incurs per-page costs.
+Developers upload files to the Azure portal or send them via the Read API, and the service analyzes images and scanned documents remotely.
+This approach requires internet connectivity, active Azure credentials, and incurs per-page costs that scale with your document volume.

-IronOCR operates entirely on your local machine, making it a powerful tool for organizations with data privacy requirements or air-gapped environments.
+IronOCR operates entirely on your local machine or server, making it well-suited for organizations with data privacy requirements or air-gapped environments.
+The library is built on Tesseract OCR -- one of the most widely used open-source OCR engines -- and adds a polished .NET API on top of it.
 The library runs without external API calls, giving developers complete control over their document processing pipeline.
-For real-time user experiences in desktop or web applications, local processing eliminates network latency and ensures responsible use of sensitive documents.
+For desktop applications, web applications, or batch processing jobs, local processing eliminates network latency and removes dependency on third-party uptime.

-Note that Azure Vision and Azure Form services both fall under the broader Azure AI services umbrella.
+Azure Vision and Azure Form services both fall under the broader Azure AI services umbrella.
 Computer vision capabilities in Azure can analyze images for general purposes, while Document Intelligence specifically handles text extraction from documents with mixed languages and complex layouts.
+Organizations already deeply invested in the Azure ecosystem may prefer this integration -- but that integration carries ongoing costs and cloud dependency.

 How Do You Extract Text from PDF and TIFF Files?